Applications of ball spaces theory: fixed point theorems in semimetric spaces and ball convergence: Some remarks on the notion of ball-convergence and topology of ball spaces

-The Theorem above also holds even if we do not assume that $S=(0,+\infty)$ but merely require $S$ to satisfy $S^d\ni 0$.
-The proof gets trickier this time, because sometimes we are required to iterate the doubling property sufficient number of times and then multiply the radii of obtained balls by some positive constant $\rho\in(1,2)$.
+The {theorem} above also holds even if we do not assume that $S=(0,+\infty)$ but merely require $S$ to satisfy $S^d\ni 0$.
+The proof gets trickier this time, because sometimes we are required to iterate the doubling property a sufficient number of times and multiply the radii of the so obtained balls by some positive constant $\rho\in(1,2)$.
 As $0\in S^d$, after iterating the doubling property sufficiently many times, there will be an $s_0 \in [\frac{3r_0}{2^{k+1}}, \frac{3r_0}{2^{k}})$ and we can increase the radii of our balls to $s_0$.
 Since balls of smaller radii are contained in the ones with same center but larger radii, we can inductively construct a sequence of balls as in the original proof.
-However, this somewhat tedious reasoning can cloud the general idea behind the proof in our opinion.
+However, in our opinion this somewhat tedious reasoning can cloud the general idea behind the proof.

-The following example shows that the assumption of boundedness of $(x_n)$ is essential. \begin{example} In the Euclidean metric space $(R,d_e)$ define a sequence $(x_n)$ in the following way: for $k \in \N$ put $x_{2k} := k$ and $x_{2k-1} = \frac{1}{k}$.
-This sequence is obviously not convergent in $(R,d_e)$.
+The following example shows that the assumption of {the} boundedness of $(x_n)$ is essential. \begin{example} In the Euclidean metric space $(\R,d_e)$ define a sequence $(x_n)$ in the following way: for $k \in \N$ put $x_{2k} := k$ and $x_{2k-1} = \frac{1}{k}$.
+This sequence is obviously not convergent in $(\R,d_e)$.
 Consider the ball space $\B$ consisting of all compact intervals.
-Then $x_n\overset{\B}{\to} x$.
+Then $x_n\overset{\B}{\to} 0$.
 Indeed, it is easy to see that every compact interval containing infinitely many terms of $(x_n)$ must contain $0$.
 Moreover, for any $x \neq 0$ there exists an interval containing infinitely many terms of $(x_n)$ and not containing $x$ (it suffices to take $[0,\frac{|x|}{2}]$).
 (If we take as a ball space the family of all closed sets, then, by Theorem \ref{top}, we do not have ball convergence). \end{example}

-We clearly see that building a ball space upon some semimetric (or even metric) space $(X,d)$ using solely the closed balls leads to some pathological examples.
-We have asked ourselves a question, whether there exists a natural way of constructing a ball space out of $(X,d)$ which does not utilize all closed sets, but has more natural properties than $(X,\B_{(0,+\infty)})$.
+We clearly see that {the} building {of} a ball space upon some semimetric (or even metric) space $(X,d)$ using solely the closed balls leads to some pathological examples.
+We have asked ourselves the question, whether there exists a natural way of constructing a ball space out of $(X,d)$ which does not utilize all closed sets, but has more natural properties than $(X,\B_{(0,+\infty)})$.